Three Trees, Inc. registers as a non-profit with the Internal Revenue Service on August 6, 1999.

 Summer peer-support groups offered for the first time.

-First ‘Kids Grieve Too’ luncheon held raising over $150,000 in cash and pledges.
+First ‘Kids Grieve Too’ luncheon raised more than $150,000 in cash and pledges.

-Fire destroys office October 28, 2008 forcing the agency to operate out of donated office space.
+Fire destroys offices on October 28, 2008, forcing Three Trees to operate out of donated office space.

 Adult and youth data collection started via a partnership with Wichita State University.

-Office re-opens August 2009 in a new, and slightly bigger, location.
+Office re-opens August 2009 in a new, slightly larger location.

-Board of Directors changes the agency’s name from Three Trees, Inc. to Kidzcope, Inc. to help even more people better understand the mission.
+Board of Directors changes the agency’s name from Three Trees to Kidzcope to help promote a better understanding of the mission.